 - To assess the anatomy of the large bowel and occasionally the terminal ileum.
 Abnormalities detected include tumours (benign or malignant), ulcers, diverticulae and thickening of the lining of the colon or rectum.

 - A barium enema is not reliable for the diagnosis of rectal pathology.

 Indications for barium enema as advised by the Royal College of Radiologists

-- Change of bowel habit to looser stools with or without rectal bleeding persistent for 6 weeks; suspected or possible colorectal neoplasia.
-(Colonoscopy is the first line investigation but barium enema is an alternative.
-Barium enema has a 22% rate of new or missed colorectal tumours over 3 years following the procedure, compared with 2-6% with colonoscopy.
+- Change of bowel habit to looser stools with or without rectal bleeding persistent for six weeks; suspected or possible colorectal neoplasia.
+(Colonoscopy is the first-line investigation but barium enema is an alternative.
+Barium enema has a 22% rate of new or missed colorectal tumours over three years following the procedure, compared with 2-6% with colonoscopy.
 Smaller tumours, particularly those without circumferential involvement, are those most likely to be missed by barium enema.)

 - Chronic or recurrent lower gastrointestinal blood loss; only if endoscopy (initial investigation of choice) is not possible.

 - Long-term follow-up of inflammatory bowel disease of colon; barium enema has a limited role after complex surgery and in the evaluation of fistulae.
 Colonoscopy is more reliable in identifying complications - eg, dysplasia, stricture and carcinoma.

 - Acute large bowel obstruction; water-soluble studies with contrast enema can confirm diagnosis and level of obstruction, and may indicate the likely cause.